oscarmorgan1/BarFinder-Documentation/docs/firestore.md

 - Boilerplate auth checks in controllers
 - Duplicate logic across endpoints
-- Entire classes of authorization bugs
+- Entire classes of authorisation bugs

 Security is enforced at the database boundary, not in app code.